5 College Tips from Medical Assisting Grads

 If you want to make a difference and help others, a career in healthcare could be the right path for you.
 Going back to school is never an easy decision, however, even if a healthcare career has always been your calling.

-There are a lot of factors to consider – from finding the right program to striking a balance between work, school and your personal life.
+There are a lot of factors to consider – finding the right program, how much you can make as a medical assistant vs. the cost of your education, striking a balance between work, school and your personal life, among others.

 We asked recent medical assisting graduates for their advice on navigating the college journey.
 Here’s what they had to say: